ajay960singh/Object-Detection-and-Tracking-using-OpenCV/README.md

 ## Approach

+### Position of balls

-To find the **position** of the ball in differnet frames, I followed a few steps:
+To find the position of the ball in differnet frames, I followed a few steps:

 1. Background Subtraction :  Subtract the previous frame from the current frame to get the moving pixels in the current frame.
 In our case, objects in motion would mainly be the body of the hitter, the bat and the baseball.
 2. Hough Circle : Once, we have the areas of interest, then we perfom `HoughCircles` on these regions to look for circular shaped objects (baseball in our case).
 3. Filter : In some cases, `HoughCircles` outputs false positives for a baseball at the bottom of the bat, which is also circular.
 This can be filtered out in a number of ways- by using greyscale intensities or positions.
 In our case, we use positions, i.e., we introduced a variable `leftmost`, which represents the leftmost cirle and assumes that the ball is always travelling in the left direction and any detection to the right of this variable is ignored.
 This gives the correct location for the baseball.

-To find the **velocity**,
+### Velocity of balls

-Calculate velocity by dividing the Euclidean Distance between points in subsequent frames with the time elpased between frames.
+I calculate velocity by dividing the Euclidean Distance between points in subsequent frames with the time elpased between frames.

 Euclidean distance is calculated using